ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab05.md

 If your code meets all those criteria, you should be in good shape to submit it.

-## Step 9: Submitting via submit.cs
+## Step 9: Submitting via Gradescope

-Note that this week, although we are using submit.cs, it is NOT the case that the grade you get from submit.cs is your final grade for the assignment.
+Note that this week, although we are using Gradescope, it is NOT the case that the grade you get from the autograder is your final grade for the assignment.

-The grade on submit.cs is just a PART of your grade--you will get 10 points for basically submitting *anything* that is a valid Python program that has the name <tt>{{page.num}}.py</tt>.
+The initial grade on Gradescope is just a PART of your grade--you will get 10 points for basically submitting *anything* that is a valid Python program that has the name <tt>{{page.num}}.py</tt>.